Readit News logoReadit News

 waterheater commented on Ephemeral usernames safeguard privacy and make Signal harder to subpoena theintercept.com/2024/03/... · Posted by u/georgecmu

-andrewjl · a year ago
+andrewjl · 2 years ago

 I might be missing some background on the topic but is this a real-world example of a differential privacy[1] technique?